 As a bankruptcy attorney I try to make bankruptcy as easy as possible for my clients.
 I start by ordering a professional credit report to help you list debts, and enroll you in the required education courses to save you the hassle.
 I will prepare your petition, schedules, and statements (usually 30-40 pages long) and review these documents with you before you sign them.
 After I have electronically filed these documents with the court I will represent you at the meeting of creditors, address any incoming reaffirmation agreements, and remain available to you until a discharge and closing order have been received.

 Call To Receive a Free Consultation

 The first step towards debt relief begins by calling Sacramento Law Group at (916) 596-1018.
-I will meet with you to discuss your debt relief options and if you choose to file for bankruptcy I will guide you through the process.
+I will meet with you to discuss your debt relief option, and if you choose to file for bankruptcy, I will guide you through the process.

 Schedule A Free Consultation

 Adam Garcia is the managing attorney at Sacramento Law Group.
 Mr. Garcia practices consumer bankruptcy law and helps individuals achieve debt relief through bankruptcy.
 As a bankruptcy attorney Mr. Garcia can help you file for Chapter 7 or Chapter 13 bankruptcy.